 April 2025

-Anyhow, back to April and I started the month heading for Helmsley in North Yorkshire for an SC:UK meet up and drive to the NY500 Cafe in Pickering.
-And this was a Thursday evening!
+Anyway, back to April — I kicked off the month heading to Helmsley in North Yorkshire for an SC:UK meetup and a drive out to the NY500 Café in Pickering.
+And guess what?
+This was all on a Thursday evening.
+Because who doesn’t want to mix workweek stress with some proper driving fun?

 Fellow SC:UK members arriving at a rather damp Helmsley Market Square, prior to leaving for a drive across the Yorkshire Moors to NY500 Cafe, Pickering